DataFlowAnalysis/.github/profile/README.md

 The framework is used in various research projects including [KASTEL](https://www.kastel.kit.edu/), [ANYMOS](https://www.anymos.de/), [SofDCar](https://sofdcar.de/), [Trust 4.0](https://github.com/Trust40-Project), and [FluidTrust](https://github.com/FluidTrust).
 For more information, please see [dataflowanalysis.org](https://dataflowanalysis.org/).

-By analyzing all possible data flows in [data flow diagrams](https://en.wikipedia.org/wiki/Data-flow_diagram) and other [software architecture models](https://www.palladio-simulator.com/), we can identify information security issues, e.g., confidentiality violations.
+By analyzing all possible data flows in [data flow diagrams](https://en.wikipedia.org/wiki/Data-flow_diagram) and other [software architecture models](https://www.palladio-simulator.com/), we can identify information security issues like confidentiality violations.
 Exemplary questions are:

 * Does personal data flow to unauthorized locations, violating the GDPR?
 * Does data leave an internal server without being encrypted first?